 Colombia offers excellent biking opportunities for both beginners and seasoned riders.
 The steep mountain paved roads are terrific for road bikers and have bred world-class racers.
 For mountain bikers, there is endless scope for easy country trails and gut-wrenching mountain single tracks.
 This guide will help you get around Colombia on two wheels.

-Medellín.
-Locals call it the city of the eternal spring.
+Locals call Medellín the "city of the eternal spring."
 The capital of Colombia’s Antioquia Department is second only to Bogotá in terms of size, but there are just as many opportunities for culture and adventure as there are in the nation’s capital.
-Use this guide to help you navigate your way into the city and find the best Medellín has to offer.
+Use this guide to help find the best Medellín has to offer.

 Bogotá has two faces.
 It is both a bewildering urban sprawl across a South American massif, and a hodgepodge of quaint, colonial-era villages merged together over the centuries.
 The Colombian capital has an enormous variety of activities and historic sites but requires good insight to navigate the intertwining fabric – use these expert tips to get the most out of your visit.